Classical and Quantum Mechanics via Lie algebras: Description levels

 In phenomenological thermodynamics, the relevant extensive quantities are precisely those variables that are observed to make a difference in modeling the phenomenon of interest.
-Table \ref{3.t.} gives typical extensive variables, their intensive conjugate variables, and their contribution to the Euler equation\footnote{ The Euler equation, which contains the energy contributions specified in the table, looks like an energy balance.
+Table \ref{3.t.} gives typical extensive variables ($S$ and $X_j$), their intensive conjugate variables ($T$ and $\alpha_j$), and their contribution ($TS$ and $\alpha_j X_j$) to the Euler equation \gzit{e.euler}\footnote{ The Euler equation looks like an energy balance.
 But since $S$ is undefined, this formal balance has no contents apart from defining the entropy $S$ in terms of the energy and other contributions.
 The energy balance is rather given by the first law discussed later, and is about {\em changes} in energy.
 Conservative work contributions are exact differentials.
 For example, the mechanical force $F=-dV(q)/dq$ translates into the term $-F\cdot dq=dV(q)$ of the first law, corresponding to the term $-F\cdot q$ in the Euler equation.
 The change of the kinetic energy $E_\kin=mv^2/2$ contribution of linear motion with velocity $v$ and momentum $p=mv$ is $dE_\kin=d(mv^2/2)= mv \cdot dv = v \cdot dp$, which is exactly what one gets from the $v \cdot p$ contribution in the Euler equation.
 Since $v \cdot p = mv^2$ is larger than the kinetic energy, this shows that motion implies a contribution to the entropy of $(E_\kin-v \cdot p)/T=-mv^2/2T$.
 A similar argument applies to the angular motion of a rigid body in its rest frame, providing the term involving angular velocity and angular momentum. }.
 Some of the extensive variables and their intensive conjugates are vectors or (in elasticity theory, the theory of complex fluids, and in the relativistic case) tensors; cf. \sca{Balian} \cite{Bal} for the electromagnetic field and \sca{Beris \& Edwards} \cite{BerE}, \sca{\"Ottinger} \cite{Oet} for complex fluids.

-To analyze the relation between two different thermal description levels, we compare a coarse system and a more detailed system quantitatively, taking for simplicity the temperature constant, so that the $T$-dependence can be suppressed in the formulas, and states are completely determined by $\alpha$.
+To analyze the relation between two different thermal description levels, we compare a coarse system and a more detailed system quantitatively, taking for simplicity the temperature constant, so that the $T$-dependence can be suppressed in the formulas.
+When the Hamiltonian $H$ and the $\X_j$ are fixed, the states are completely determined by $\alpha$.